Caring, Professional Dental Extractions

 - Once the area is completely numb, we will carefully remove the tooth using dental instruments such as elevators and forceps.

-- You may feel some pressure or movement, but you should not feel sharp pain during the extraction.
+- You may feel some pressure or movement, but for most patients, sharp pain is uncommon once the anaesthesia is effective.

 - If the tooth is impacted, we may use a minor surgical technique involving a small incision in the gum.
 The tooth is sectioned into smaller pieces for easier and more controlled removal.
-Throughout the procedure, we focus on keeping you comfortable, calm, and supported.
+Throughout the procedure, our team will aim to maintain clear communication and take measures to support patient comfort.

 After the Extraction:

-- You’ll be given clear aftercare instructions to help reduce swelling, manage discomfort, and support healthy healing.
+- You’ll be given clear aftercare instructions to help reduce swelling, manage discomfort, and promote healthy healing.

-- Mild soreness or sensitivity in the area is normal during the first few days after your extraction.
-This discomfort is manageable with over-the-counter pain relief.
+- Mild soreness or sensitivity in the area is normal for a few days after extraction.
+This is usually manageable with over-the-counter pain relief.

 - We’ll advise you on how to avoid dry sockets and other complications, including guidance on diet, hygiene, and rest.